Strategic Direction

 “Western Australia will become a sustainable, low-waste circular economy in which human health and the environment are protected from the impacts of waste.”

-The Waste Strategy builds on Western Australia’s previous waste strategy, Creating the Right Environment, which was introduced in 2012 and achieved significant improvements in recycling, reducing waste generation, diverting construction and demolition waste, and better managing commercial and industrial waste.
+The waste strategy builds on Western Australia’s previous waste strategy, Creating the Right Environment, which was introduced in 2012 and achieved significant improvements in recycling, reducing waste generation, diverting construction and demolition waste, and better managing commercial and industrial waste.

 The vision